Konijima/GTAV-Override-Framework/README.md

 Trying to combine this mod with other mod is at your own risk.
 Try disabling some Scripts in GTAVOverride.ini file if you experience incompatibility.

 The KillScript kills all 515+ scripts when the loading screen has completed.
 If you manually load a savegame or start a new game you will have to refresh scripts with your hotkey to restart it.
 You can change the delay before the kill-script is executed.

 You can also force this mod to ONLY KILL SCRIPTS if it's the only thing you need.
+You can now NOT KILL the scripts to use this mod in normal single player, you will need to cherry pick the scripts you enable.

 **Requirements & Installation**
 [ScriptHookV (1.0.1868.0)](http://www.dev-c.com/gtav/scripthookv/)